Chart Color Schemes

 Pomona is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Pomona's cultural diversity was found to be below average, with 82.4% of its population born in Australia, 91.0% being citizens, and 97.1% speaking English only at home.
-Christianity was the main religion in Pomona, comprising 42.4% of people.
-Judaism, however, was not represented in Pomona's population, compared to 0.1% across Rest of Qld.
+Christianity is the predominant religion in Pomona, comprising 42.4% of the population.
+Notably, Judaism is overrepresented in Pomona with 0.0%, compared to 0.1% across Rest of Qld.

 Frequently Asked Questions - Diversity